General Terms of Sale and Delivery of Menzel Elektromotoren GmbH, Berlin

 - Claims of the Purchaser shall be excluded if it is itself responsible for the infringement of an IPR.

 - Any other claims of the Purchaser against the Supplier or its agents or any such claims exceeding the claims provided for in this Art.
-VIII, based on a defect in title, shall be excluded.
+IX, based on a defect in title, shall be excluded.

 X. Impossibility of Performance; Adaptation of Contract

 - To the extent that Supplies are impossible to be carried out, the Purchaser shall be entitled to claim damages, unless the Supplier is not responsible for the impossibility.
 The Purchaser's claim for damages shall, however, be limited to an amount of 10 % of the value of the part of the Supplies which, owing to the impossibility, cannot be put to the intended use.
 This limitation shall not apply in the case of mandatory liability based on intent, gross negligence or injury of life, body or health; this does not imply a change in the burden of proof to the detriment of the Purchaser.
-The right of the Purchaser to cancel the contract shall remain unaffected.
+The right of the Purchaser to withdraw from the contract shall remain unaffected.

 XI.
 Other Claims for Damages